Skip to main content

 The aim of the course is to learn basic knowledge of Finnish, focusing on the student´s practical language of everyday life and student's own study field.
 The aim of the course is to learn basic knowledge in Finnish language at the CEFR level A1.2.

-The course consists of 44 lessons at Kupittaa campus.
+The course consists lessons at Kupittaa campus.
 In addition, students must study the language independently in order to reach the target language level A1.2.

 After passing the course you are able to use most important expressions in common everyday situations and you can